ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <video src="example.com/vids/cats.mp4" poster="example.com/posters/cats.jpg" autoplay loop controls>
 ```
-HTML gives us a lot to work with.
-Probably more than we give it credit for!
-But it definitely doesn't give us everything we need and it shouldn't.
+HTML gives us a lot to work with - probably more than we give it credit for - but it definitely doesn't give us everything we need.
 Let's use icons as a quick example.

 Because HTML doesn't give us an `icon` tag to markup a site's icons we have to design our own solution.
 Here's three similar approaches you've likely seen before: